CapitalGroupSSIS2012/CourseOutline/README.md

   - Demonstration of SSIS Catalog with various environments
   - Running Packages with DTEXEC

-- Common ETL Scenarios
-  - Loading Data Incrementally
-  - Using the CDC Components in SSIS
-  - Using Data Quality Services
-  - Using the DQS Cleansing Transform
-  - Creating a Master Package

 - Containers
   - Using Sequence Containers to Organize a Package
   - Using For Loop Containers to Repeat Control Flow Tasks
   - Using the For Each Loop Container to Loop Through a Collection of Objects

-- Configuring Packages
-  - Easing Deployment with Configuration Tables
-  - Easing Deployment with Configuration Files
-  - Configuring Child Packages

 - Troubleshooting SSIS
   - Logging Package Data